emirhanbilgic/Deepfake_Detection/README.md

 7. Hou, Y., Guo, Q., Huang, Y., Xie, X., Ma, L., & Zhao, J. (2023).
 Evading deepfake detectors via adversarial statistical consistency.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 12271-12280).
 8. Li, J., Li, D., Xiong, C., & Hoi, S. (2022, June).
 Blip: Bootstrapping language-image pre-training for unified vision-language understanding and generation.
 In International conference on machine learning (pp. 12888-12900).
 PMLR.

-## Acknowledgements

-This project was guided by the coursework and faculty at the Department of Computer Engineering.
-Special thanks to the authors of the referenced papers and the community contributing to deepfake detection research.